 - (a) An annual fiscal year audit of state government, grantees and providers of services conducted in compliance with the requirements of the Single Audit Act of 1984, P.L.
 98-502, and the Single Audit Act Amendments of 1996, P.L.
 104-156. - (b) The Department of the Auditor General, an independent office, and the fiscal "watchdog" of Pennsylvania taxpayers conducts the annual state fiscal year, Commonwealth of Pennsylvania Single Audit.
 The Office of Management and Budget (OMB) Circular No. A-133 issued pursuant to the Single Audit Act as amended, sets forth standards for obtaining consistency and uniformity for the audit of States, local governments, and non-profit organizations expending Federal awards.
 Additionally, the A-133 Compliance Supplement based on the requirements of the 1996 Amendments and 1997 revisions to OMB Circular A-133 provides for the issuance of a compliance supplement to assist auditors in performing the required audits.
 The guidelines presented in the compliance supplement are the basis for the financial and compliance testing of waiver services. - (c) Recipients of Federal funds who are contracted directly through the State or are enrolled as Medical Assistance providers of service are audited annually in accordance with the Single Audit Act, as amended.
 Profit and non-profit providers of service are audited exclusively by contracting with CPA firms.
 The DHS releases an annual Single Audit Supplement publication to county government and CPA firms which provides compliance requirements specific to DHS programs, including waiver services.
 The waiver services are tested in accordance with both the compliance requirements set forth by the OMB Circular A-133 compliance supplement and by the DHS single audit supplement.
-These procedures are applicable to providers of service regardless of whether the provider is a public or a private organization. - (d) The purpose of the Single Audit Supplement is to fill four basic needs: 1) a reference manual detailing additional financial and compliance requirements pertaining to specific DHS programs operated by local governments and/or private agencies; 2) an audit requirement to be referenced when contracting for single audit services, providing the auditing entity with the assurance that the final report package will be acceptable to the DHS; 3) a vehicle for passing compliance requirements to a lower tier agency; 4) additional guidance to be used in conjunction with the Single Audit Act as amended; OMB Circular A-133; Government Auditing Standards (commonly known as the "Yellow Book") issued by the Comptroller General of the United States; OMB Federal Compliance Supplement; and audit and accounting guidance issued by the AICPA. - (e) If issues of fraud and abuse are suspected, DHS will refer such situations to the DHS, OMAP, Bureau of Program Integrity for review, investigation and necessary action. - (f) The State will have an Electronic Visit Verification (EVV) system that complies with the requirements of the federal 21st Century Cures Act as passed by Congress and signed into law on December 3, 2016.
-The state has submitted a good faith exemption request form on September 9, 2022, to The Centers for Medicare and Medicaid Services (CMS) that received approval, requesting additional time to mitigate issues that have caused unavoidable delays.
-The system shall be implemented no later than January 1, 2024. - (g) Providers are reviewed by ODP through the Quality Assessment and Improvement (QA&I) process on a 3-year cycle.
-ODP compares paid claims data to provider records such as time sheets and reports of services rendered for a random selection of claims from the previous fiscal year across all participants served.
-This review is described in the Performance Measure for Appendix I. This is a desk review comparing a provider's records to a report of paid claims from PROMISe, the state's Medicaid Management Information System.
-ODP reviews for consistency of day and time between the documentation and the claim as well as documentation supporting the number of units billed.
+These procedures are applicable to providers of service regardless of whether the provider is a public or a private organization. - (d) The purpose of the Single Audit Supplement is to fill four basic needs: 1) a reference manual detailing additional financial and compliance requirements pertaining to specific DHS programs operated by local governments and/or private agencies; 2) an audit requirement to be referenced when contracting for single audit services, providing the auditing entity with the assurance that the final report package will be acceptable to the DHS; 3) a vehicle for passing compliance requirements to a lower tier agency; 4) additional guidance to be used in conjunction with the Single Audit Act as amended; OMB Circular A-133; Government Auditing Standards (commonly known as the "Yellow Book") issued by the Comptroller General of the United States; OMB Federal Compliance Supplement; and audit and accounting guidance issued by the AICPA. - (e) If issues of fraud and abuse are suspected, DHS will refer such situations to the DHS, OMAP, Bureau of Program Integrity for review, investigation and necessary action. - (f) In accordance with the 21st Century Cures Act, providers delivering Personal Care Services (PCS) and Home Health Care Services (HHCS) are required to use an Electronic Visit Verification (EVV) system for in-person service delivery.
+Providers may choose to use the Pennsylvania Department of Human Services' (DHS) EVV system or use their own EVV vendor or system, as long as the six data elements required under the Cures Act are captured, at a minimum.